 What is Community-Academic Research?

 Community-academic research is a general term used to describe the different approaches that fall along a continuum.
-Community-engaged research is an approach that fosters meaningful community involvement and places the academics with greater power and authority.
+Community-engaged research is an approach that fosters meaningful community involvement and engages all partners equitably in the research process.

 Community-based participatory research (CBPR) is a form of community-engaged research, where community members and academics are viewed as equal partners in each step of the research process, from the inception of an idea to dissemination.
 CBPR is the preferred approach, as it best empowers communities by placing their voice at the forefront of scientific inquiry and allows for the sharing of resources.
 The Center for Healthy Communities’ projects may fall anywhere along this continuum.